afarber/OpenMapView/docs/GITHUB_WORKFLOWS.md

 ## Required GitHub Secrets

-For the release workflow to function, you must configure these secrets in your GitHub repository:
+For the release workflow to function, the project owner must configure these secrets in the GitHub repository:

 **Location**: Settings -> Secrets and variables -> Actions -> Repository secrets

 ### 1. OSSRH_USERNAME
-- **Description**: Your Sonatype JIRA username
+- **Description**: Sonatype JIRA username
 - **Used for**: Authenticating to Maven Central OSSRH
-- **How to get**: Created when you register at https://issues.sonatype.org
+- **How to get**: Created when registering at https://issues.sonatype.org

 ### 2. OSSRH_PASSWORD
-- **Description**: Your Sonatype JIRA password
+- **Description**: Sonatype JIRA password
 - **Used for**: Authenticating to Maven Central OSSRH
-- **How to get**: Set when you register at https://issues.sonatype.org
+- **How to get**: Set when registering at https://issues.sonatype.org

 ### 3. SIGNING_KEY
 - **Description**: Base64-encoded GPG private key